Have you ever woken up, looked outdoors and seen beautiful, hanging fog with the sun streaming through?

 When looking to buy, it’s always absolute best to demo a unit and/or call someone who owns one, or at least read online reviews before buying.
 Here’s a few things to look out for as you compare models:

 Noise Level and Spew

 Simply put, some foggers, especially older models, can be really loud.
 Many actors can recall starting theater shows with a loud “PSSSSS” as the stage filled with fog – not cool and not necessary anymore!
 There are many quiet and many silent units on the market today!

 Another issue that older models of fogger also tend to have worse than newer models is “spew”.
 This is when little bits of fog creep out of the machine after you’ve stopped generating fog.
 Unfortunately, the only way to get rid of this is to point the fogger away from your stage once you are done fogging.
 Thankfully, newer foggers tend to be much better with preventing spew compared to older units.

 Fog Fluid Cost and Consumption

 If you’re looking for a fluid of a different consistency than the default, then check out Froggy’s Fog Fluids.
-These guys have a ton of great products that work in most foggers, but may void your warranty.
-While they most likely won’t damage your machine, read the instructions well and make sure your machine is compatible with the fluid you run in it!
+These guys have a ton of great products that work in most foggers, and are well-known as some of the cleanest and best fluids around.

 You (Typically) Get What You Pay For